DETAILED ACTION

 Regarding claim 11, which depends from claim 1: The combination discloses the first dielectric layer (Jin 121) and the second dielectric layer (Jin 123) comprise silicon oxide (SiO), and wherein the etch stop layer (Jin 122) comprises silicon nitride (SiN).
 Jin specification ¶ 31.

 Regarding claim 14: Jin Figures 5, 6A, 6B and 1-3 disclose a semiconductor package (1000), comprising: a substrate (200); semiconductor chips (300) on the substrate (200); and a molding layer (810) on the substrate (200), the molding layer (810) surrounding the semiconductor chips (300), wherein each of the semiconductor chips (300) comprises: a semiconductor substrate (310); first pads (371) on an active surface (319) of the semiconductor substrate (310); a dielectric pattern (373) that surrounds the first pads (371) and exposes one surface of the first pads (371); second pads (340) on an inactive surface (317) of the semiconductor substrate (310); a protection layer (320) that surrounds the second pads (340) and exposes one surface of the second pads (340); and through vias (330) that vertically penetrate the semiconductor substrate (310) and are connected to the second pads (340), wherein the protection layer (320) comprises a first dielectric layer (321, corresponding to first insulating layer (121) in Jin Figures 1-3, Jin specification ¶ 68), a silicon nitride layer (323, corresponding to second insulating layer (123) in Jin Figures 1-3, id.), and a second dielectric layer (325, corresponding to third insulating layer (125) in Jin Figures 1-3, id.) that are sequentially stacked, the first dielectric layer (321) and the second dielectric layer (325) being spaced apart from each other across the silicon nitride layer (323), and wherein one of the semiconductor chips (300) is directly bonded to another one of the semiconductor chips (300), and the first pads (371) of the one of the semiconductor chips (300) are in contact with the second pads (340) of the other one of the semiconductor chips (300).
 Jin specification ¶¶ 64-73, 24-49.
-Jin does not disclose an etch stop layer, wherein a distance from the etch stop layer to the semiconductor substrate is greater than a distance from bottom surfaces of the second pads to the semiconductor substrate.
+Jin does not disclose an etch stop layer, wherein a distance from the etch stop layer to the semiconductor substrate is greater than a distance from lowermost surfaces of the second pads to the semiconductor substrate.
+Jin also does not disclose that an uppermost surface of one of the through vias contacts a lowermost surface of one of the second pads.

-Lee Figures 1C and 2C disclose a semiconductor chip (10C) comprising a semiconductor substrate (11); a first pad (85) on an active surface (S1) of the semiconductor substrate (11); a dielectric pattern (61, 62, 63) that surrounds the first pad (85) and exposes one surface of the first pad (85); a second pad (90) on an inactive surface (S2) of the semiconductor substrate (11); a protection layer (71, 72, 73, 74: 75, 76) that surrounds the second pad (90) and exposes one surface of the second pad (90); and a through via (50) that vertically penetrates the semiconductor substrate (11) and is connected to the second pad (90), wherein the protection layer (71, 72, 73, 74: 75, 76) comprises a first dielectric layer (71), an etch stop layer (72) (made of silicon nitride, Lee specification ¶ 64), and a second dielectric layer (73) that are sequentially stacked, the first dielectric layer (71) and the second dielectric layer (73) being spaced apart from each other across the etch stop layer (72), wherein a distance from the etch stop layer (72) to the semiconductor substrate (11) is greater than a distance from bottom surface of the second pad (90) to the semiconductor substrate (11).
+Lee Figures 1C and 2C disclose a semiconductor chip (10C) comprising a semiconductor substrate (11); a first pad (85) on an active surface (S1) of the semiconductor substrate (11); a dielectric pattern (61, 62, 63) that surrounds the first pad (85) and exposes one surface of the first pad (85); a second pad (90) on an inactive surface (S2) of the semiconductor substrate (11); a protection layer (71, 72, 73, 74: 75, 76) that surrounds the second pad (90) and exposes one surface of the second pad (90); and a through via (50) that vertically penetrates the semiconductor substrate (11) and is connected to the second pad (90), wherein the protection layer (71, 72, 73, 74: 75, 76) comprises a first dielectric layer (71), an etch stop layer (72) (made of silicon nitride, Lee specification ¶ 64), and a second dielectric layer (73) that are sequentially stacked, the first dielectric layer (71) and the second dielectric layer (73) being spaced apart from each other across the etch stop layer (72), wherein a distance from the etch stop layer (72) to the semiconductor substrate (11) is greater than a distance from a lowermost surface of the second pad (90) to the semiconductor substrate (11), wherein an upper surface of the through via (50) contacts a lower surface of the second pad (90).
 Lee specification ¶¶ 41-44, 60-65.
 One having ordinary skill in the art at a time before the effective filing date would be motivated to modify Jin to include the Lee design because the modification would have involved the substitution of an equivalent known for the same purpose.

 Regarding claim 15, which depends from claim 14: The combination discloses the etch stop layer (Lee 72) is in contact with lateral surfaces of the second pads (Lee 90; Jin 340).
 See Lee Figure 2C.

-Regarding claim 16, which depends from claim 14: The combination discloses the through vias (50) vertically penetrate at least a portion of the first dielectric layer (71), wherein the second pads (90) vertically penetrate the second dielectric layer (73) and the etch stop layer (73), and wherein a distance between a contact interface, between one of the through vias (50) and one of the second pads (90), and the semiconductor substrate (11) is smaller than a distance between a top surface of the first dielectric layer (71) and the semiconductor substrate (11).
+Regarding claim 16, which depends from claim 14: The combination discloses the through vias (50) vertically penetrate at least a portion of the first dielectric layer (71), wherein the second pads (90) vertically penetrate the second dielectric layer (73) and the etch stop layer (73), and wherein a distance between a contact interface, between the uppermost surface of the one of the through vias (Lee 50, as modified by Suh) and the lowermost surface of the one of the second pads (Lee 90, as modified by Suh), and the semiconductor substrate (11) is smaller than a distance between a top surface of the first dielectric layer (71) and the semiconductor substrate (11).

 PNG